-8. Does the affiliating university Act provide for conferment of autonomy (as recognized by the UGC), on its affiliated colleges?
+8. Does the affiliating university Act provide for conferment of autonomy (as recognized

+Certificate attached

+SSR R-NAAC

+by the UGC), on its affiliated colleges?

-Yes 🔽 No ------- ---- --
+Yes No V

-If yes, has the College applied for availing the autonomous status?
+If yes, has the College applied for ava- iling the autonomous status?

 Yes

-No 🔽

 9. Is the college recognized?

-a. by UGC as a College with Potential for Excellence (CPE)?
+a. by UGC as a College with Poter ntial for Excellence (CPE)?

-Yes No 🔽
+Yes No V

-If yes, date of recognition: (Dd/mm/yyyy)
+If yes, date of recognition: (dd/mm/yyyy)

-b. for its performance by any other governmental agency?
+b. for its performance by any other r governmental agency?

 Yes No

-If yes, Name of the agency and
+If y yes, Name of the agency and

 Date of recognition: (Dd/mm/yyyy)

 10. Location of the campus and area in sq.mts:

 Location Rural

 Campus area in sq. mts.
-58680 (14.5 Acres)
+16,930.85 Sq.mts.

 Built up area in sq. mts.
-4863 (52350 sqft)
+5270.85 Sq.mts.

-( Urban, Semi-urban, Rural, Tribal, Hilly Area, Any others specify):
+( Urban, Semi-urban, Rural, Tribal, Hill y Area, Any others specify):

-- 11. Facilities available on the campus (Tick the available facility and provide numbers or other details at appropriate places) or in case the institute has an agreement with other agencies in using any of the listed facilities provide information on the facilities covered under the agreement. - Auditorium/seminar complex with infrastructural facilities/Details to be provided - Sports facilities
+11. numbers or other details at appropr

+facilities/Details to be provided - Mu nupurpose Auditorium

+Sports facilities

-Play ground
+Play ground v

-Gymnasium
+Gymnasium (part of Multipurpose and

-- Hostel
+Hostel)